woman doing meditation

 Interestingly, there is a way to help GABA get into the brain.
 Niacin (aka nicotinic acid or vitamin B3) bound to GABA creates a molecule called N-nicotinoyl-GABA, which helps GABA cross the BBB by increasing both B3 and GABA levels in the brain.
 Needless to say, this combination works magically to reduce stress and anxiety.
 You can read more about N-nicotinoyl-GABA here!

-Moreover, Piper methysticum or Kava, is widely consumed by the indigenous peoples in the islands of the South Pacific.
+Moreover, Piper methysticum or kava, is widely consumed by the indigenous peoples in the islands of the South Pacific.
 Kava is thought to work by increasing the binding of GABA; therefore, with more GABA bound, the brain fires less and calms more [18].

 Finally, the endogenous cannabinoid (eCB) system is linked to the major excitatory (glutamatergic) and inhibitory (GABAergic) neurotransmitter systems in the brain.
 The major non-intoxicating component of cannabis, cannabidiol (aka CBD) has been extensively studied as a treatment for mental health and neurodevelopmental disorders.
 CBD modulates brain excitatory glutamate and inhibitory GABA levels.
 While further research is still needed, studies have shown that CBD increases GABA and modulates glutamate-GABA systems [21].

-The interaction of CBD with the eCB, glutamatergic, and GABAergic systems is not yet well understood.
+The interaction of CBD with the eCB, glutamatergic, and GABAergic systems is not yet fully understood.
 Studies show that CBD can act as a positive allosteric modulator of the GABAAR to increase inhibitory tone [22], but more research is yet to come.

 To learn more about how CBD affects GABA, take a look at this article!